sslover/designing-for-data-personalization/week11/server-setup-for-arduino-project.md

 	git add bin/proximo vendor/dante
 	git commit -m "add proximo stacklet"

-Now, we need configure our package.json so that any incoming connectinos will be forwarded through our proxy.
+Now, we need configure our package.json so that any incoming connections will be forwarded through our proxy.
 In package.json, make sure the start script is as follows:

 	"start": "bin/proximo node ./bin/www"